Description of Clinical Pastoral Education (CPE)

 CPE at UCLA Health

 The Spiritual Care Department of UCLA Health offers all levels of Clinical Pastoral Education (CPE).
 Our programs are designed to provide different options to meet individual needs for clinical theological education for spiritual care ministry.
-All of our programs are accredited the Association for Clinical Pastoral Education (ACPE) in accordance with the ACPE Standards.
-We offer the following:
+All of our programs are accredited by ACPE: The Standard For Spiritual Care & Education in accordance with the ACPE Standards.

 Admission Requirements